 Tell us a little bit about yourself and your background

-TIM: My Father had a small garage so when I left school at 16 I took the easy route and went straight into the motor trade.
-I worked for a local garage in the parts department for a couple of years and then joined my father’s business as a service advisor and progressed through the business model there.
+My father had a small garage so when I left school at 16 I took the easy route and went straight into the motor trade.
+I worked for a local garage in the parts department for a couple of years and then joined my father’s business as a service advisor and progressed through the business there.

 An opportunity arose to buy a Ford garage in 1983 and we needed to make a decision on what brand we wanted to lead with.
 It was decided that Ford wasn’t it.

 Two or three Ford executives actually jumped ship to Peugeot and when they visited us to do the same, they threw me the keys to what turned out to be a pre-production version of the 205 GTI 1.6.

 I had that car for the weekend and decided that if they could build cars as good as that then Peugeot was the brand to go with.
 We had a great relationship with Peugeot, at 27 I was the youngest dealer principal in the network.
 My team was consistently in the brand’s top 25 dealers for a very long time.

 In 2010, having navigated through a hard 2008 recession I decided, after almost 30 years, I’d had enough and just sold everything in the space of 6 weeks.

 Cars are in Tim Mayneord's blood

 Cars are in my blood.
 After some time out of the automotive world dabbling in tech and digital ecommerce, I was drawn back to the world of four wheels and, from nothing, started Regal Auto Lease at the end of 2018 - a blend of ecommerce and new car retailing which very quickly evolved into a successful virtual dealership in a very competitive space.